volcan01010/openstreetmap-carto/CREATING_CONTOURS.md

 These instructions explain how to prepare contour data for rendering in Open Street Map.
 As well as following these, refer also to the DOCKER.md instructions first.
 The tasks are related.
+There is troubleshooting info at the bottom of this file.

 Information on adding contours is based on the [Open Street Map Wiki Contours page](http://wiki.openstreetmap.org/wiki/Contours).
 The styling information has already been incorporated into the _project.mml_ and _contours.mss_ files.

 The examples and data here are for the St Vincent and the Grenadines region.
-They are for use in a project by the British Geological Survey.
+They were created for use in a project by the British Geological Survey.

 ## Before you start